Yeshey/SecurityInDistributedSystems/README.md

 ### 2.3.
 Credentials

 - When doing `ssh haw`:
-  - FIrst input your password for your haw account
+  - First input your password for your haw account
   - Input the machine's password: *Tierlieb* *(should change)*

 ### 2.4.
 Random Notes